forward-uiuc/Forward-Search-Installation-Guide/README.md

 You can check log file in `output/$domain/log` to see errors.
 You can also run `ps -ef | grep chrome` to see if the chrome driver is running.
 Please note that this code is for production so I set the flag to not show Chrome UI.
 So you may see it is not running but it is actually running.
 Check the log files to see updates.
 For each done URL, an entry is written on .std file in the log folder.

 For each URL, this step downloads the corresponding webpage, and does expensive annotations, so it is relatively slow if running on a personal computer.
 You may expect 1-2 minutes for an URL depending on how much content the page contains.
 For a big domain with many pages/URLs, it could take days to finish.
-Finally, please take note that it runs very slow on my Macbook Pro while it is a few times faster on Falcon machine, probably thanks to its superior CPUs and GPUs.
+Finally, please take note that it runs very slow on my Macbook Pro (8 GB RAM) while it is a few times faster on Falcon machine at Forward Lab (128 GB RAM), probably thanks to its superior CPUs, GPUs, and RAM.
 You can make it even faster by running multiple instances on Falcon machine.

 # Create import file for Elastic Search
 ElasticSearch allows bulk import from a file https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docs-bulk.html.
 We just need to follow the format.
 In the same folder as above, run a command similar with the following: